£150 – 300 for getting connected – Read below for more details…

 (If you’re new to all these acronyms B4RN is Broadband for the Rural North, our parent organisation – They run and manage the community fibre connection from the Lake District where their first community project began.
 B4TNR or Broadband for North Tyne and Redesdale are the local volunteer group who started almost a year ago to help plan and build the network with local people, landowners and farmers)

-Also as a perk to encourage you to sign-up,
+Also B4RN will pay out a “dig grant” to encourage you to sign-up,

 B4RN will pay YOU!

 Businesses get £300 (sole-trader and up)